remipassmoilesel/heydjoe/README.md

 ![Screenshot](var/www/djoe/images/screenshot_1.png)

+## Documentation

+Djoe is an internship project, the final report is available here: https://github.com/remipassmoilesel/djoe/raw/master/var/www/djoe/documentation/internship-report_final.pdf

-To know more check the `documentation/` folder.
+To know more check the `var/www/documentation/` folder.
 Project is in progress, so documentation too.